-Disciplinary Action: an action adversely affecting an acupuncturist which simultaneously meets the descriptions in 243 CMR 5.01(2)(a), (b) and (c), and which is limited as described in 243 CMR 5.01(2)(d) and (e):

-5.01: continued

-(a) An action of an entity, including, but not limited to, a governmental authority, a health care facility, an employer, or a professional acupuncture association (international, national or local).

-(b) An action that is:

-1. formal or informal; and

-2. oral or written.

-(c) Any of the following actions or their substantial equivalents, whether voluntary or involuntary:

-1. Revocation of a right or privilege.

-2. Suspension of a right or privilege.

-3. Censure.

-4. Written reprimand or admonition.

-5. Restriction of a right or privilege.

-6. Non-renewal of a right or privilege.

-7. Fine.

-8. A required performance of public service.

-9. A course of education, training, counseling, or monitoring, only if such course arose out of the filing of a complaint or the filing of any other formal charges reflecting upon the licensee's competence to practice acupuncture.

-10. Denial of a right or privilege.

-11. Resignation.

-12. Leave of absence.

-13. Withdrawal of an application.

-14. Termination or non-renewal of a contract with an acupuncturist.

-(d) 243 CMR 5.01(2)(c)10. through 14. are "disciplinary actions" only if they relate directly or indirectly to:

-1. the licensee's competence to practice acupuncture; or

-2. a complaint or allegation regarding any violation of law or regulation (including, but not limited to, the regulations of the Board and Committee) or bylaws of a health care facility, substance abuse outpatient service program, group practice, or professional acupuncture association, whether or not the complaint or allegation specifically cites violation of a specific law, regulation, or bylaw.

-(e) If based upon a failure to complete acupuncture records in a timely fashion or failure to perform minor administrative functions, a first or second written reprimand or admonition, or a first or second suspension or restriction of a right or privilege (if less than ten working days in any month), is not a "disciplinary action" for the purposes of mandatory reporting to the Committee.
+CORI means Criminal Offender Record Information, as in M.G.L. c.
+6, § 167.

-Internship Program: a clinical program in acupuncture which provides clinical training.
+Internship Program means a clinical program in acupuncture which provides practical training.

+Lapsed License means the automatic expiration of a certificate of registration of any full license upon the licensee’s failure to file a completed renewal application together with the required fee within the time period required.

-License: an acupuncture license that the Committee issues to a person pursuant to the requirements of M.G.L. c.
+License means an acupuncture license that the Committee issues to a person pursuant to the requirements of M.G.L. c.
 112, §§ 148 through 162 and the acupuncture regulations, which authorizes the person to practice acupuncture.

+License Reinstatement means the Committee’s restoration of a revoked license.

+Licensing Subcommittee means a subcommittee established by the Committee to assist the Committee in reviewing license applications filed pursuant to M.G.L. c.
+112, §§ 148 – 162.

-Licensure Examination: the examination required by the Committee pursuant to M.G.L. c.
+Licensure Examination means all the components of the examination required by the Committee pursuant to M.G.L. c.
 112, § 154.
 As of January 1, 2009, this examination will be the NCCAOM examination.

-NCCAOM: the National Certification Commission for Acupuncture and Oriental Medicine.
+NCCAOM means the National Certification Commission for Acupuncture and Oriental Medicine.

-The Practice of Acupuncture: the practice of medicine based upon traditional oriental medical theories; primarily the insertion of metal needles through the skin at certain points on the body, with or without the use of herbs, with or without the application of electric current, and with or without the application of heat to the needles, skin, or both, in an attempt to relieve pain or improve bodily function.
+The Practice of Acupuncture means the practice of medicine based upon traditional oriental medical theories or biomedical theories; primarily the insertion of metal needles through the skin at certain points on the body, with or without the use of herbs, with or without the application of electric current, and with or without the application of heat to the needles, skin, or both, in an attempt to relieve pain or improve bodily function.
 Electroacupuncture, whether utilizing electrodes on the surface of the skin or current applied to inserted needles, and laser acupuncture are considered the practice of acupuncture.

-5.01: continued

 (a) Acupuncture shall include, but not be limited to:

 1. Auricular, hand, nose, face, foot and/or scalp acupuncture therapy;

-2. Stimulation to acupuncture points and channels by use of any of the following:
+2. Stimulation to anatomical locations on the body by use of any of the following: